vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 This project is also an official Peakboard template, [which you can downloaded](https://templates.peakboard.com/Company_Information_PDF/en).

-## Setting up the backend
+## Set up the Peakboard Hub file structure

-For the backend we will set up a corresponding file structure.
-Let's assume we have three different categories: general announcements, lunch menu, and a shift overview to inform the people who have to work in which shift during a certain week.
+First, we need to set up the file structure in Peakboard Hub.
+That way, our application can categorize the files based on the folder they're in.

+Let's assume that we have three different categories:
+* General announcements
+* Lunch menu
+* Shift schedules

 As we see in the screenshot we build three directories for each of those categories: Announcements, Lunch, Shifts.
 Because we might want to have a bilingual board we can do the same in a different language, e.g. German: Ankuendigungen, Kantinenplan, Schichtplan.

 Each directory contains the information to be displayed as a PDF file.
 The naming of the PDF files can also be used later so we follow a certain pattern.